iwsouza/iwsouza/README.md

 Dev ~ Full Stack with hard skill in Front-end (React, Vue, HTML5, CSS3 and more...)

-I'm a Software Engineer at @zapay-pagamentos o/
+I'm a Software Engineer at @zapay-pagamentos, @ozinn and some more o/

 Follow me 😋